MujabiMaarifa/SmartHome/README.md

 NB: combining python and prolog forms hybrid rule based system

 Libraries used:
-   from pyswipl import Prolog - enhance connectivity of the python and prolog
+   from pyswip import Prolog - enhance connectivity of the python and prolog

 //Change the function calls with different arguments to check the different actions and states in the smart home system based rule
 //can also edit the facts and rules defined in the "smart_home.pl"